Appendix 1B; Looking at the 12 Steps of AA as a Cycle

 Read about how King Nebuchadnezzar didn't regain his sanity until he turned to God, as stated in Daniel 4:34.

-God’s Word says that, “when you seek me with all your heart, you’ll find me” (Jeremiah 29:13, Matthew 6:33, 7:7, Mark 12:29-31).
-God is faithful and will listen to your plea when you call on Him in prayer.
-But this scripture reveals more than crying out in words through prayer.
-It is refers to you crying out with a single-minded heart (Mark 4:16-19).
-Only with a pure heart, can a trustworthy relationship with God develop because it is at this point in your psyche that you accept the sovereignty of God and are willing to work together on rebuilding your life.
 You exchange your view of a relative reality for God's Truth and you become willing to develop new habits that guide your behavior and break the physical and psychological bonds of addiction (Psalm 19:8, 1 Peter 1:22, Romans 12:2, 8:28).
 Your heart-felt change* sticks!
-Respectful behavior shows itself in personal changes demonstrated in attitude and behavior that align with the nature a Holy, Sovereign and Loving God (Mark 4:20, Ephesians 2:8-10, John 15:4-5, Jeremiah 10:23, Appendix 1I).
+Respectful behavior shows itself in personal changes demonstrated in attitude and behavior that align with the nature of a Holy, Sovereign and Loving God (Mark 4:20, Ephesians 2:8-10, John 15:4-5, Jeremiah 10:23, Appendix 1I).

 Be conscious of the Holy Christian God in your life and show your dependency on Him as your "Higher Power" by daily prayer and practice of God's Word while you await changes to take root in your life (Romans 12:12, Hebrews 6:12).
-Cling to scripture verses like 1 Corinthians 10:13, 1 Corinthians 6:12, 1 Corinthians 15:33, James 5:15-16, Romans 5:3-5 and personalize the Bible messages as you step out in faith!
+Cling to scripture verses like 1 Corinthians 10:13, 1 Corinthians 6:12, 1 Corinthians 15:33, James 5:15-16, Romans 5:3-5).
+Personalize the Bible messages as you step out in faith!
 (Hope drives faith-filled actions; Hebrews 3:14, 10:23.)
 While you are waiting expectantly upon God, continue to take action on the next right step you know to do (Matthew 6:33-34, Ephesians 1:18-21).
 Soon, you will look back and see that your whole lifestyle changed because your heart has been purified by God because of your heart-felt request to Him for help (James 4:8, Hebrews 9:13-14).
 When you have changed your perception and bent your will to align with God's character, you will discover that there is freedom in the boundaries of Christ (2 Corinthians 3:17, Galatians 5:13, Ephesians 3:12, Romans 12:2, Appendix 1F, Appendix 2H).

 D

-Something Greater than Yourself Exists
+Yes, Your Free Will is Bounded Because Something Greater than Yourself Exists

 When you read the Bible, you have Godly Christian thoughts that will increase not only your options but your confidence when making daily choices.
 By knowing "right" according to the written Word of God, by studying the living example of Jesus Christ, and then by choosing to follow the lead of the Holy Spirit, you can make decisions and take actions that lead to your well-being.
 A healthy identity in Christ is necessary to withstand the psychological and social pressures that entice you to fall back into a lifestyle of unproductive habits that you had already decided to give up when you enter a recovery center (Colossians 2:9-10).
 The Holy Christian Triune God proves himself trustworthy (Psalm 18:30).
-You will not have learned that God's ways are better than our ways until you try them (Proverbs 11:2, Isaiah 55:8-9, 1 Peter 5:5).
+You will not have learned that God's ways are better than our ways until you relinquish your control and try His Ways (Proverbs 11:2, Isaiah 55:8-9, 1 Peter 5:5).

 This foundational perspective shift (away from yourself and on to a Holy God - worthy of your